|

 Line1 (red/green) in the jack.

-If you don't have (can't borrow, or just don't want to buy) a tone generator, just "plug
+TIP: If you don't have (can't borrow, or just don't want to buy) a tone generator, just "plug

 in your VoIP device" (as per below), and then add the RJ14 onto